 Various kinds of animals do various things, and there are often such regularities in their behavior that we are warranted in talking about behavioral patterns.
 Many birds leave Europe for winter and fly to Africa to enjoy its warmer climate.
 Dogs obey their masters.
-Moles dig their underground tunnels.
+Moles dig their tunnels under the surface.
 We humans give and ask for reasons.
 Etc.

 Behavioral patterns may be engraved into an organism by natural selection, or they can be "learned".
 The fact that many birds leave Europe and spend winters in Africa is presumably of the first kind.
 The fact that dogs do what their masters instruct them to do is "learned".
-A "learned" behavioral pattern of an animal often results from the impact of other animals - be they menacing predators, or its conspecifics, or humans striving to train them.
+A "learned" behavioral pattern of an animal often results from an impact of other animals - of menacing predators or of its conspecifics or humans who strive to teach it something.
 (Or, of course, it may be learned by trial and error.)

 From our human viewpoint, a behavioral pattern of an animal is something which we can talk about and which we can sometimes influence (in various ways and for various reasons).
-This effort, on our part, can also be seen as a behavioral pattern - our behavioral pattern.
-(Those of us who own dogs tend to display the behavioral pattern of teaching them to obey our instructions.)
-Hence there is a "first-order" behavioral pattern of the animal (like sitting down at some command), and our "second-order" pattern, which strives to bring the "first-order"

-pattern into being (like rewarding the dog when she sits down).
+This effort, on our part, can be also seen as a behavioral pattern - our behavioral pattern.
+(Those of us who own dogs tend to display the behavioral pattern of teaching them to obey their instructions.)
+Hence there is a "first-order" behavioral pattern of the animal (like sitting down at some command), and our "second-order" pattern, which strives to bring the "first-order" pattern into being (like awarding the dog when she sits down).
 The latter can be seen, in relationship to the former, as a "meta-pattern".
-Though it is certainly not the case that only we - humans - are capable of producing such "meta-patterns" (tampering with patterns of behavior of other animals), we are certainly exceptionally good at it.
-For example, the whole process of the domestication of animals can be seen as based on such meta-patterns.
+Though it is certainly not the case that only we - humans - would be able to produce such "meta-patterns" (tampering with patterns of behavior of other animals), we are certainly exceptionally good at it.
+For example, the whole process of domestication of animals can be seen as based on such meta-patterns.

-We can tamper with the behavior not only of other kinds of animals, but also of ourselves.
-And certain ways of tampering with our own behavioral patterns can be considered as "normative attitudes", in Brandom's (1994) sense of "taking or treating a performance as correct or incorrect"3.
-Such attitudes are a matter of supporting some forms of behavior and suppressing others, in the extreme case by means of grooming and beating, while in the less extreme ones by subtler forms of positive and negative sanctions.
+We can tamper with the behavior of not only other kind of animals, but also ourselves.
+And certain ways of tampering with our own behavioral patterns can be considered as "normative attitudes" in Brandom (1994)'s sense of "taking or treating a performance as correct or incorrect".
+Such attitudes are the matter of supporting some forms of behavior and suppressing others, in the extreme case by means of grooming and beating, while in the less extreme ones by subtler forms of positive and negative sanctions.

-It is such normative attitudes coordinated across society that can be considered to constitute an implicit rule -viz. a rule not explicitly articulated, but implicit to human doings, the existence of which was urged both by Wittgenstein and by Sellars4.
-An implicit rule, in this sense, then, amounts to a coordinated tendency of a society to promote certain ways of behavior and to repudiate others.
-An implicit rule, for example, may put premium on giving certain kinds of reasons (e.g. those which accord with an accepted religious doctrine or with the current state of science), while condemning others.
+It is such normative attitudes coordinated across society that can be considered as an implicit rule - viz. a rule not explicitly articulated, but implicit to human doings, the existence of which was urged both by Wittgenstein and by Sellars.
+An implicit rule, in this sense, then, amounts to a coordinated tendency of the society to promote certain ways of behavior and to repudiate others.
+An implicit rule, for example, may put premium on certain patterns of giving and asking for reasons, while condemning others.